Skip to content

 My recommendation is that the manager or owner handles the nightly cash deposit.
 I would then have your bookkeeper check the nightly bank deposit vs the POS daily sales report to look for discrepancies.

-Cash can then be deposited into the bank for several days sales as long as that information is documented.
+Cash can then be deposited into the bank for several days of sales as long as that information is documented.

 For example: